 And the same goes for Cera's Francois Dillinger, who turns out to be little more than a gimmick, though Cera's dirty talk and French accent has its moments, such as "I want to wrap your legs around my head and wear you like the crown that you are."
 Nice work.
 There is after all a difference between the well-laid bluntness of Serge Gainsbourg and the bitter smuttiness of the perennial virgin.
 For all the bravado, Francois can only skim the edges of the former.

 Twisp's epiphany that it was "him" all along misses the whole point: magic bullet clinginess is not true love.
 Doing crazy things for love is fine if you bear in mind that love earned that way isn't going to last more than a night.
 Concentrate and you can feel an undying soul connection to anything -- a cat or a teddy bear even-- and then it's *Poof!* c'est finis.
-The moment ends, your attention focuses back on the TV and the cat skulks off into the other room, or Cera gets out of jail and finds none of the expected sparks and crashing trains when he finally shacks up uncontested with Sheeni.
+The moment ends, your attention focuses back on the TV, the cat skulks off into the other room, Cera gets out of jail and finds none of the expected sparks and crashing trains when he finally shacks up uncontested with Sheeni.
 Rather than realize the error of his unrealistic expectations, Twisp will undoubtedly suspect Sheeni's sleeping with someone else and that's why he's not "happily ever after."
 If there was one lesson he could have gleaned from reading Cahiers du Cinema or listening to Serge, that was it.
 Twisp gleaned it not!
 Coupez spot publicitaire!

 The guys in the above video exemplify here that you can be scrawny and white and nebbishy and still kick every ass in the room.
-Francois, if you're going to wear mirror shades and a silly mustache, take a lesson from "The Chief!"
+Francois, if you're going to wear mirror shades and a so-silly mustache, take a lesson from "The Chief!"